bxparks/rpn83p/USER_GUIDE.md

 **BIN** (binary)

 The `BIN` (binary) mode displays all numbers on the RPN stack using base 2.
 Only the integer part is rendered.
-It is converted into an unsigned 32-bit integer, and printed using 14 binary digits (the maximum allowed by the width of the LCD screen).
+It is converted into an unsigned integer, and printed using a maximum of 14 binary digits, due to the maximum allowed by the width of the LCD screen.
 If there are fractional digits after the decimal point, a decimal point `.` is printed at the end of the 14 digits to indicate that the fractional part is not shown.
 Negative numbers are not valid and a single `-` character is printed instead.
 Three dots are also printed if the integer part is `>= 2^14` (i.e. `>= 16384`).

 Only the button digits `0` and `1` are active in the binary mode.
 The rest are disabled.